 Internships are an excellent opportunity for students interested in pursuing a career in politics or government.
-Internships are offered in the District 11 offices in Washington, Midland, San Angelo and Llano.
+Internships are offered in the District 11 offices in Washington and Midland.
 Our interns help staff with a variety of duties.
-Their primary roles are to handle mail and assist with phones.They also help compile research, conduct Capitol tours, write legislative correspondence, attend committee hearings, gather news clippings, assist with management of the constituent database, and assist with scheduling requests.
-Duties will vary according to offices.
+Their primary roles are to handle mail and assist with phones.They also help compile research, conduct Capitol tours, write legislative correspondence, attend committee hearings, gather news clippings, assist with management of the constituent database, and scheduling requests.
+Duties will vary across offices.

 Besides the above listed office duties, my staff works with interns to involve them in the educational opportunities available in Congress and Washington, D.C.
 For instance, the intern coordinator will keep interns aware of lectures and seminars taking place in and around the Capitol.
 We also coordinate tour activities for interns while they are in Washington.